 Table 2-4 provides summary information on both NO_2 and NO_x (NO + NO2).
-For sites located near sources (e.g., any urban site), this is very useful information in the context of the potential for titration of NO to NO_2 to affect NO_2 gradients down-wind from the road.
-Pages 2-4 to 2-10 discuss NO_x and ozone chemistry in excessive detail; this material could be shortened or removed.
+For sites located near sources (e.g., any urban site), this is very useful information in the context of the potential for titration of NO to NO2 to affect NO2 gradients down-wind from the road.
+Pages 2-4 to 2-10 discuss NO_x and ozone chemistry in excessive detail; this material could be removed.

-For urban scale variability (Section 2.5.2), the use of the coefficient of divergence (COD) is appropriate, and shows substantial differences in spatial patterns across different urban areas.
+For urban-scale variability (Section 2.5.2), the use of the coefficient of divergence (COD) is appropriate, and shows substantial differences in spatial patterns across different urban areas.
 In the discussion of COD for Boston and Los Angeles (Figures 2-14 and 2-15), it should be noted that the difference in patterns of COD between these two urban areas (small for Los Angeles and large for Boston) is consistent with their very different spatial scales (Boston is much smaller in land surface area than Los Angeles).

-- 41 Section 2.5.3, micro to neighborhood scale variability, appropriately gets the most analysis.
-The - 42 discussion and presentation of near-road gradients in section 2.5.3.1 is useful.
-Table 2-6 summarizes - NO2 gradients from available research.
+Section 2.5.3, micro to neighborhood scale variability, receives the most emphasis given its importance.
+The discussion and presentation of near-road gradients in section 2.5.3.1 is useful.
+Table 2-6 summarizes NO2 gradients from available research.
 This table combines results from a wide range of averaging intervals.
 Many of the studies used passive samplers with averaging times of days to weeks; the utility of these results is somewhat limited in the context of a 1-hour standard.
-Even for studies with short averaging times the nearest concentration is often surprisingly low (< 50 ppb) except for the Los Angeles results.
+Even for studies with short averaging times, the concentrations at the monitors nearest to the roadway are often surprisingly low (<50 ppb) except for the Los Angeles results.
+To enhance transparency and avoid misinterpretation, the EPA should be clearer about the basis of the reported concentration values in Table 2-6.
+The table should stand alone without having to look at the references.
 It is unclear if the data in Table 2-6 from studies with highly time-resolved data are long-term averages or some other metric.
 Some of the studies have a range of concentrations, while others have only a single value.
 Given the 1-hour NAAQS, a more detailed summary including 1-hour maximum concentrations and traffic information would be useful for studies with time-resolved data, such as that presented in Figures 2-17 and 2-18 on pg.
 2-58 and 59.
-Information on other near-source measurements (e.g., marine ports, rail yards, airports, petroleum-related activity such as fracking) would be useful, such as the rail yard studies noted on page 2-18.
+Information on other near-source measurements (e.g., marine ports, rail yards, airports, petroleum-related activity such as hydraulic fracturing) would be useful, such as the rail yard studies noted on page 2-18.
+For improved clarity, EPA could consider splitting Table 2-6 into two tables with one focused on short term averaging times and the other focused on longer term averaging times.